redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/providers/consul.md

 #### `tls.ca`

-Certificate Authority used for the secure connection to Consul.
+Certificate Authority used for the secure connection to Consul, defaults to the system bundle.

 ```yaml tab="File (YAML)"
 providers: